dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 **Dgraph enterprise features are enabled by default for 30 days in a new cluster**.
-After the trial period of thirty (30) days, the cluster must obtain a license from Dgraph to continue enjoying the enterprise features released in the proprietary code.
+After the trial period of thirty (30) days, the cluster must obtain a license from Dgraph to continue using the enterprise features released in the proprietary code.

-The license can be applied to the cluster by including it as the body of a POST request and calling `/enterpriseLicense` HTTP endpoint on any Zero server.
-It can also be applied by passing the path to the enterprise license file (using the flag `--enterprise_license`) to the `dgraph zero` command used to start the server.
-The second option is useful when the process needs to be automated.

 {{% notice "note" %}}
 At the conclusion of your 30-day trial period if a license has not been applied to the cluster,